nitefood/asn/README.md

 - It will perform **RPKI validity** lookups for every possible IP.
 Data is validated using the [RIPEStat RPKI validation API](https://stat.ripe.net/docs/data_api#rpki-validation).
 For path traces, the tool will match each hop's ASN/Prefix pair (retrieved from the Prefix Whois public server) with relevant published RPKI ROAs.
 In case of origin AS mismatch or unallowed more-specific prefixes, it will warn the user of a potential **route leak / BGP hijack** along with the offending AS in the path (requires `-d` option, see below for usage info).
   - *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
   - *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*
-- It will perform **IP reputation** lookups (especially useful when investigating foreign IPs from log files).
+- It will perform **IP reputation** lookups and in-depth **threat analysis** reporting (especially useful when investigating foreign IPs from log files).
+- It will perform **IP classification** (*Anycast IP/Mobile network/Proxy host/Hosting provider/IXP prefix*) for target IPs and individual trace hops.
 - It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.
 - It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.